The Deep Litter Method for goats

 It’s true that using the deep litter method to keep animals warm is a great way to ensure a healthier herd, but there are a few things to remember.

-When cleaning things in the spring, as you go deeper you will be hit with an odor that is hard to describe.
-I highly suggest you wear a face covering to protect your lungs.
+During the winter, the smell is hardly noticeable, however, spring is a different story.
+As you go deeper, you will soon be hit with an odor that is hard to describe.
+Send your goats out to the pasture, and be sure to wear a face covering to protect your lungs.

-If you have chickens, you can give them some manure or just let them in your compost area.
-They are pretty amazing and efficient workers and can break down a large pile of waste in less than an afternoon.
-We will even put a few piles in our garden and allow our chickens to spread them out for us.
+If you have chickens, you can give them access to the garden, letting them spread it out for you.
+They are amazing and efficient workers and can break down a large pile of waste in less than an afternoon.

 Once they break down the solid pieces, we can just go in and rake things out, saving us a bit of work and time.